Using Varnish in front of your Amazon S3 static content

 }

-}but unfortunately this will not work.
-The Amazon S3 servers will look into the hostname passed by the request and this will most likely be different than the amazon bucket (something like static.mydomain.com) and hence will return 403 on any such request.
+but unfortunately this will not work.
+The Amazon S3 servers will look into_ the hostname passed by the request_ and this will most likely be different than the amazon bucket (something like static.mydomain.com) and hence will return 403 on any such request.

 There are several solutions to make this work correctly, and the first one I will present is going to insert the bucket name in the actual url passed to the S3 backed.
 This looks like: